miracl/amcl/swift/readme.txt

 TestRSA.swift
 TestMPIN.swift

+Edit these files to uncomment the line

+import amcl

+at the start of the program, and

+TestXXXX()

+at the end of the program

-And create and run the projects by issuing the commands
+Finally create and run the projects by issuing the commands

 swift -lamcl -I. TestMPIN.swift swift -lamcl -I. TestECDH.swift swift -lamcl -I. TestRSA.swift

 Note that classes and methods that need to be exposed to consuming programs, should be made "public" when and if needed.
 Here we have done this as needed just for these example programs